 Keeping Young Car Passengers Safe

-Due to safety initiatives, laws, education, and safer motor vehicles, the number of child passenger fatalities has declined over the years.
+Due to safety initiatives, laws, education, and safer motor vehicles, the number of child passenger fatalities have declined over the years.
 The National Highway Traffic Safety Administration (NHTSA) reported a 46% decrease in the number of fatalities in the 14-and-younger age group from 2002 to 2011.
 However, despite the decline in child passenger fatalities, motor vehicle crashes are still a leading cause of death among children.

 The Importance of Appropriate Restraints and Safety Devices